Ancient Mesopotamia for Teachers

 - Make prior to class (or buy) clay tablets with Pictograph or Cuneiform writing on them.
+Or use sturdy paper with cuneiform writing on them.
 Have students move into small groups.
 Give each group a clay tablet to work from.
 Provide resources that will allow students to translate a portion of the tablet.
 As works proceeds, provide students with additional translation material until they have enough to translate about 1/2 the tablet.

 - Have each group orally provide their translation of their tablet.
 Inform students that they have been doing an archeologists job.
 That is to translate an unknown language with only partial meanings known.
 They need to guess at actual meanings for some items.

 - Tell each group the actual full translation and tell them they were pretty close!